 A Mexican-American, Professor Kittrie is active in the Latino community, including service in 2006 as President of the Hispanic National Bar Association’s Southwest Region.
 Kittrie was also named by Hispanic Outlook on Higher Education as one of the United States’ four most notable Hispanic professors of international law.
 He received the Dr. Manuel Servin Faculty Award from the Chicano Faculty/Staff Association of Arizona State University (an annual award to one faculty member for exemplary mentorship, scholarship and service to the Hispanic community).
 He also was honored by the Latino Law Students Association of the University of Michigan Law School with the annual J.T.
 Canales Award, which honors one “alumnus who has made a significant contribution to empowering the Latino community” each year.

-Kittrie received a B.A. from Yale University and a J.D. from the University of Michigan Law School and is a member of the Council on Foreign Relations.
+Kittrie received a B.A. from Yale University and a J.D. from the University of Michigan Law School and is a life member of the Council on Foreign Relations.